-Sites for public air raid shelters
+Thousands of hastily-built public air raid shelters

-Types of public air raid shelter
+Brick-built public air raid shelters

 One type of shelter was the above ground type built of ordinary house bricks.
 These were long rectangular structures with a concrete roof, and inside were rows of wooden bunk beds, some four beds in height.
 All had flat metal strips that acted as springs.
 I cannot remember any form of heating in the winter apart from the body heat we all generated.